-Is your device TR-069 certified?
-CDRouter is the official test platform of the certification program for TR-069, called BBF.069.
-You can perform this testing using CDRouter before seeking certification at an approved test laboratory.
+CDRouter is the official self-test platform of the certification program for TR-069, called BBF.069.

-The CDRouter BBF.069 test add-on is an expansion to CDRouter TR-069.
-It uses CDRouter’s scriptable ACS simulator to run through over 115 test cases.
+CDRouter contains scriptable ACS simulator that runs through all of the 115 test cases for BBF.069.
 These tests go into the specific requirements of the TR-069 protocol, testing session initiation, security, events, RPCs, and error conditions.
-The BBF.069 tests go deeper than the standard set of functional and interoperability testing of the basic TR-069 add-on.

 The certification testing ensures a device correctly implements the TR-069 standards developed by the Broadband Forum.
 It eliminates common implementation problems before the devices even reach deployment.
 Some of the common problems that have been corrected by the certification are issues with security protocols, SSL/TLS, session redirection to new ACS servers, session initiation and device bootstrap.
 All of these TR-069 functions are critical to the successful deployment and operation of TR-069 in a broadband network.